open-edge-platform/edge-microvisor-toolkit/design-proposals/README.md

 The development process of components in the Open Edge Platform is design-driven.
 Before implementation, all significant changes must be first discussed, formally documented, and agreed upon.

-This document describes the process for proposing, documenting, and implementing changes.
+This document describes the whole process.

 To learn more about the different components please check the [Edge Microvisor Toolkit](https://docs.openedgeplatform.intel.com/edge-microvisor-toolkit/3.0/docs/index.html)